Stoke City manager Mark Hughes says Joe Allen was “compromised” on Wales duty after he picked up a hamstring injury in their draw against Austria.

 Hughes’ side face Sunderland at home on Saturday, hoping to pick up their first win in the Premier League this season, but the Stoke boss hopes the summer signing from Liverpool will be fit to feature against the Black Cats.

-“We’ve just got to be a little bit careful with him; unfortunately he probably did a little bit too much with the Welsh squad,” Hughes continued.
+“We’ve just got to be a little bit careful with him; unfortunately he probably did a little bit too much with the Welsh squad,” Hughes said.

-“We’re hopeful that he’s going to be okay and we’ll have to check on him tomorrow.”
+“We’re hopeful that he’s going to be OK and we’ll have to check on him tomorrow.”